 Annual Performance Goal Implement strategies to promote enhanced cybersecurity and business continuity within the banking industry.
 Indicator and Target 2024 Result Continue to conduct horizontal reviews that focus on the IT risks in large, complex institutions and service providers.
-ACHIEVED Continue to conduct se Examination Program. rvice provider examinations using the Cybersecurity ACHIEVED Conduct IT examinations as part of every FDIC safety and soundness examination of FDIC-insured institutions.
+ACHIEVED Continue to conduct service provider examinations using the Cybersecurity Examination Program.
+ACHIEVED Conduct IT examinations as part of every FDIC safety and soundness examination of FDIC-insured institutions.
+ACHIEVED Amplify cybersecurity threat information as needed.
+ACHIEVED Strengthen administration of the IT examination program.
 ACHIEVED

 The FDIC examines IT risk management practices, including cybersecurity, at each risk management examination.
-Examiners assign an IT rating using the Federal Financial Institutions Examination Council (FFIEC) Uniform Rating System for Information Technology.
+Examiners assign an IT rating using the Federal Financial Institutions Examination Council (FFIEC)3 Uniform Rating System for Information Technology.
 Throughout 2024, the FDIC conducted 1,205 IT examinations at state nonmember institutions and issued four formal IT-related enforcement actions.